IRS Data Retrieval Tool

 The Department of Education randomly selects certain FAFSA records for a process called Federal Verification.
 If your FAFSA record was selected there are additional financial aid requirements necessary to confirm your financial aid eligibility.
 You will know if you have been selected for verification by a message included in your FAFSA confirmation report (the SAR or Student Aid Report).
 Additionally, your Bentley financial aid requirements may indicate a required Parent and/or Student IRS Tax Transcript.
 To satisfy the Federal Verification process, students and parents who filed a federal tax return must either use the IRS Data Retrieval Tool to file their FAFSA or submit an IRS Tax Transcript to our office.
 Instructions on both these steps is below.
 Please note, that even though you may have already submitted signed copies of federal tax returns, the requirement of a tax transcript or use of the IRS Data Retrieval tool is still necessary if you have been selected for Federal Verification.

-Beginning February 2, 2014, students and parents who have filed their 2013 IRS tax return will be able to select the IRS Data Retrieval option on the Free Application for Federal Student Aid (FAFSA) to transfer tax information to the FAFSA.
-We strongly encourage you to select this option during the initial filing or when subsequent corrections are made to your 2014-2015 FAFSA.
+Beginning in February of 2015, students and parents who have filed their 2014 IRS tax returns may be able to select the IRS Data Retrieval option on the 2015-2016 Free Application for Federal Student Aid (FAFSA) to transfer tax information to the FAFSA.
+We strongly encourage you to select this option during the initial filing or when subsequent corrections are made to your 2015-2016 FAFSA.
 This option will streamline and expedite the processing of your financial aid application.

 To successfully use the IRS Data Retrieval Tool option you must: